Parameter Estimation in Nonlinear Multivariate Stochastic Differential Equations Based on Splitting Schemes: Problem setup

 The K estimator uses Gaussian transition densities $p^\mathrm{[K]}(\mathbf{X}_{t_k} \mid \mathbf{X}_{t_{k-1}}; \bm{\theta})$ with the true mean and covariance of the solution $\mathbf{X}$ \citep{Kessler1997}.
-When the moments are not known, they are approximated using the infinitesimal generator (Lemma \ref{lemma:DFlorens}).
-We implement the estimator based on the 2nd order approximation (K2).
-It is given as follows
+When the moments are {un}known, they are approximated using the infinitesimal generator (Lemma \ref{lemma:DFlorens}).
+We implement the estimator K based on the 2nd-order approximation: